How To Care For Enamel Cast Iron Cookware

 Dealing with Chips and Cracks

-With proper care, and if you use your enamel cast iron cookware correctly, chips and cracks will be minimal if not non-existent and you’ll get years (and years) of use.
+With proper care, and if you use your enamel cast iron cookware correctly, chips and cracks will be minimal if not non-existent, and you’ll get years (and years) of use.
 Over time, with regular use, you may find that you get “spider web” lines in the base of your pan.
-Normally this occurs if your pan is heated on a high heat or metal utensils are used during cooking.
+Normally, this occurs if your pan is heated on high heat or metal utensils are used during cooking.
 Firstly, check with the cookware brand website to see if they recommend certain specialty cleaning products.
-If they don’t specify, I find that Le Creuset’s Pots and Pans Cleaner works a treat as does the Barkeeper’s Friend Cookware Cleaner.
-Please avoid salt and lemons people!
-I’ve seen this all over the web and it’s false information.
-All it will do is damage your pot / pan further.
+If they don’t specify, I find that Le Creuset’s Pots and Pans Cleaner works a treat on cream colored enamel, as does the Barkeeper’s Friend Cookware Cleaner (although this is a bit harsher).
+Bicarb soda and a little water is another option.
+Please avoid salt and lemons, people!
+I’ve seen this all over the web, and it’s false information.
+All it will do is damage your pot/pan further.

 Commonly asked questions